tjsoftworks/JumpCloudAPI/README.md

 ## Systems

 The Systems section of the JumpCloud API allows you to retrieve, delete, and modify systems.
-The vast majority of system records are *read-only* because the JumpCloud agent, running on your systems, is the source of most of the data.
+The vast majority of system records properties are *read-only* because the JumpCloud agent, running on your systems, is the source of most of the data.
 There are however a some properties of a system record that can be modified allowing you to control the configuration of your systems.

-The modifiable properties of the system record are...
+### Modifiable properties

 |System property                  |Type       |Description|
 |---------------------------------|-----------|-----------|